 It’s always a good idea to set your price based on a 3rd party property appraisal.
 There are a number of reputable appraisal companies providing property evaluations that are accepted by most major banks.
 These companies include: AIR, AVINCO, Zubieta y Zubieta, Panamericana de Avaluos and Panama Florida to name a few.
 While appraisals are not necessary for all properties, they are a very helpful tool in assessing a realistic market value, and are also vital in cases where the buyer requires bank financing.

 When it comes to being competitive in the Panama Real Estate Market the rules are universal.
-Price yourself competitively with comparable properties, list your property with a few different real estate companies and present it in good showing conditions, and work with your buyer.
+Price yourself competitively with comparable properties, get your property as much exposure as possible, present it in good showing conditions, and work with your buyer.